ArtooTrills/Bounty-Android-Personal-Finance/README.md

 #### Yet to complete points
 1. Yearly graph, monthly graph representation
 1. Budget implementation, setting/updating budget for month wise (save in database)
-1. Read In coming SMS and save in database with showing notification
 1. Pagination for expense list
 1. Expense list for month/year wise
 1. Improve expense information extraction algorithm from SMS